daifukusensei/nikon-d300-d700-gps-logger/hc-05-setup/README.md

 	4. AT+ROLE=0
 6. Disconnect and install in the Nikon D300(s)/D700 GPS Logger

-Included here are additional documents that may prove as useful reference:
+Please find additional documents that may prove as useful reference:
 - [Arduino_with_HC-05_(ZS-040)_Bluetooth.pdf](./Arduino_with_HC-05_(ZS-040)_Bluetooth.pdf)
 - [HC-05_ATCommandSet.pdf](./HC-05_ATCommandSet.pdf)